ZachNo/Blockland-AdvancedSM/readme.md

 ### About contributing
 Feel free to fork, push, pull, whatever.
 Development may slow down now that school has started back up.

+### Licenses
+zlib uses the zlib license
+QuaZip uses LGPL 2 or later
+This application uses LGPL 3